Santa doesn’t come to our house .

 We desire to guard other family’s traditions.

 My oldest son is in First Grade and I cannot be there every moment to cover up his mouth before he shatters his classmate’s Santa dreams.
 I try to remind him, whenever Santa comes up, that it is not up to him to tell people about Santa; it is up to the parents to tell their children the truth about Santa, NOT HIM.
-He seems to get it, and I just hope that my kids NEVER do something like this!

 So, what do you do about Santa?
 Incorporate him in your traditions?
 Ignore him?